Sweetener – Sugar Alcohols

 Are sugar alcohols the same as alcohol found in liquor and other adult beverages?

-No, sugar alcohols do not contain ethanol alcohol which is the substance found in liquors and adult beverages that cause inebriation.
+No, sugar alcohols do not contain ethanol alcohol , which is the substance found in liquors and drinks that cause inebriation.

-Commercially, most sugar alcohols are created from sugars via chemical modification, which is similar to the natural fermentation process and produces final products that are chemically identical to naturally occurring sugar alcohols so these sugar alcohols are nothing to fear.
+Commercially, most sugar alcohols are created from sugars via chemical modification, which is similar to the natural fermentation process and produces final products that are chemically identical to naturally occurring sugar alcohols.

 Sugar alcohols are safe for most individuals when consumed in moderation.
 However, if consumed in excess, some sugar alcohols can cause gastrointestinal discomfort and can have a laxative effect (1,2,3).